splunk/public-o11y-docs/gdi/elasticsearch/elasticsearch.md

 ### Enhanced (custom) metrics

 The `elasticsearch` monitor collects a subset of node stats of JVM, process, HTTP, transport, indices, and thread pool stats.
-It is possible to enable enhanced stats for each stat group separately.
+It is possible to activate enhanced stats for each stat group separately.
 Note that these metrics get categorized under the _custom_ group if you are on host-based pricing.
 This is an example of a configuration that collects enhanced (custom) metrics: